 There are several ways to provide links for students in your Canvas course.
 Put links directly into Announcements, Assignments, Quizzes, Discussions or Pages For external sites, use the link icon in the editor Example: Image link example (click it):

 Canvas allows you to download a final grade file that you can modify and upload to Wolverine Access.
 This page describes the standard process used at U-M. Your department or school may have a different grade policy.
+You can use the Course Manager Tool within Canvas to format grades from the Gradebook for error-free uploading to M-Pathways, or follow the steps below for going through this process.

 Getting Started Browsers Canvas supports the last two versions of every browser release.
 See a full list of supported browsers.
 Mobile Most Canvas features are supported on mobile devices.
 Mobile apps are also available free for download on both smartphones and tablets.